emdrayallday/beer-api/README.md

 ```
 PUT /breweries/brewery_allagash-brewing-company
 {
-  '_id': "brewery_allagash-brewing-company",
+  "_id": "brewery_allagash-brewing-company",
-  '_rev': "1-2341234dsfas4gadf3",
+  "_rev": "1-2341234dsfas4gadf3",
-  'name': "Allagash Brewing Company",
+  "name": "Allagash Brewing Company",
-  'opened': 1995,
+  "opened": 1995,
-  'city': "Portland",
+  "city": "Portland",
-  'state': "Maine",
+  "state": "Maine",
-  'type': 'brewery'
+  "type": "brewery"
 }
 ```

-If successful there will be a response of `200 - OK` and the response body will look like this:
+If successful there will be a `200 - OK` response code and a response body which includes an `id`, `rev`, and `ok` properties.
+The response body will look like this:

 ```
 {